-- If using plates at another time, wrap the edge of the plate with parafilm and store at 4 degrees for up to 2 weeks.
+- If using plates at another time, wrap the edge of the plate with parafilm and store at 4°C for up to 2 weeks.

 Dr. William Stanford-2022

 11. Thawing ES or iPS cells (per cryo-vial)

-- Take matrigel plate out of 4C and warm at room temperature for one hour or make fresh matrigel plate (see preparing matrigel plate protocol).
+- Take a matrigel plate out of 4°C and warm at room temperature for one hour, or make a fresh matrigel plate (see preparing matrigel plate protocol).

-- Remove cells from the liquid nitrogen tank and swirl in a 37 degree water bath until only a small ice chunk is left.
+- Remove cells from the liquid nitrogen tank and swirl in a 37°C bath until only a small ice chunk is left.
 Vial should thaw in 1-2 minutes.
 This step must be done quickly.